Soul competency: Baptist view

 The basic concept of individual soul liberty, is that in matters of religion, each person has the liberty to choose what conscience or soul dictates is right, and is responsible to no one but God for the decision that is made.

 A person may then choose to be a Baptist, a member of another Christian denomination, an adherent to another world religion, or to choose no religious belief system, and the church, the government, family and friends may not make the decision or compel the person to choose otherwise.
 In addition, a person may change one's mind over time.

 According to Francis Wayland, president of Brown University (1827–1855), the Puritan minister Roger Williams established the Colony of Rhode Island and Providence Plantations on the fundamental principle of "perfect freedom in religious concerns; or, as he designated it, "SOUL LIBERTY".

 In line with soul competency, the Southern Baptist Convention has no official creed.
-They, however, have the Baptist Faith and Message, a statement of "generally held convictions" even as many Southern Baptist churches do not hold to it.
+They, however, have the Baptist Faith and Message, a statement of "generally held convictions."